How to Break in a Baseball Glove (The Right Way)

 Looking for a new glove?
 Check out exclusive deals from JustGloves.

-Because of that, many players and parents (especially those who are buying their first high-quality glove) want to know how to care for it.
-And one aspect of that is breaking it in properly.
+Lots of players and parents, especially those getting their first high-quality glove, want to know how to take care of it.
+One aspect of that is breaking it in properly.

 By knowing how to break in a baseball glove the right way, you can ensure that it will hold up and perform for years to come.
 Unfortunately, there’s a lot of misinformation surrounding the right and wrong methods, and if you’re not careful you do more harm than good.